Entropy-stable positivity-preserving DG schemes for Boltzmann-Poisson models of collisional electronic transport along energy bands: Introduction

-For many quantum collision mechanisms, such as in semiconductors, the scattering kernel $S(\vec{p}\,' \rightarrow \vec{p} )$ depends on the difference $\varepsilon(\vec{p}) - \varepsilon(\vec{p}\,')$, as in collision operators of the form $\delta( \varepsilon(\vec{p}) - \varepsilon(\vec{p}\,') + l\hbar w_p)$ for electron - phonon collisions.
+and then the transport part of the Boltzmann eq. for collisional electron transport in semiconductors has a Hamiltonian structure given by a Poisson bracket, as in For many quantum collision mechanisms, such as in semiconductors, the scattering kernel $S(\vec{\bp}\,' \rightarrow \vec{\bp} )$ depends on the difference between energies $\varepsilon(\vec{\bp}) - \varepsilon(\vec{\bp}\,')$, as in collision operators of the form $\delta( \varepsilon(\vec{\bp}) - \varepsilon(\vec{\bp}\,') + l\hbar w_p)$ for electron - phonon collisions.
 This form is related to the energy conservation given by Planck's law, in which the jump in energy from one state to another is balanced with the energy of a phonon.
 The mathematical consequence of this is that we can obtain much simpler expressions for the integration of the collision operator if we express the momentum in curvilinear coordinates that involve the energy $\varepsilon(\vec{p})$ as one of the variables \cite{MP}, \cite{carr03}, \cite{cgms06}, \cite{CGMS-CMAME2008, MeG-JCP2018}.
 The other two momentum coordinates could be either an orthogonal system in the level set of energies, orthogonal to the energy gradient itself, or angular coordinates which are known to be orthogonal to the energy in the limit of low energies close to a local conduction band minimum, such as $(\mu, \varphi)$, the cosine of the polar angle and the azimuthal angle, respectively.